-Dental implants are titanium cylinders (screws) that are placed into the jawbone through a surgery in those places where there are missing teeth beneath the gums.
+Dental implants are artificial teeth, that are titanium cylinders (screws) that are placed into the jawbone through surgery in those places where there are missing permanent teeth beneath the gums.

-Once in order, they let your dentist to mount replacement teeth onto them.
-Your new tooth, a crown, will look and feel alike to your real teeth.
+Once in order, they let your dental specialist mount replacement teeth onto them.
+Your new tooth, a crown, will look and feel like your real teeth.

 Dental implants consist of three components: